 To better illustrate the concept of dynamic multipliers, refer to the sample graph below.
 It demonstrates how the burst multiplier varies depending on the number of received ham messages (x > 0) and spam messages (x < 0):

-Regarding bounce messages, there are special buckets that lack a from component and have more restricted limits.
-Rspamd identifies the following senders as bounce senders:
+component and have stricter limits.
+Rspamd recognizes the following as bounce senders:

-Each recipient has its own set of three buckets, making it advantageous to limit the number of recipients that are being checked.
+Each recipient is associated with own set of three buckets, making it advantageous to limit the number of recipients that are being checked.

 Each bucket is defined by four parameters:

-• capacity - determines the maximum number of messages that can be accepted before the limit is reached
+- the total number of tokens a bucket can hold, corresponding to the maximum number of messages that can be processed before reaching the limit.rate

 It is important to note that the ratelimit module does not define any rates that could effectively disable the module by default.